-In compliance with Access to Information Procedure rules and the Constitution, the Forward Plan sets out key decisions which will be taken by the Cabinet.
+In compliance with Access to Information Procedure rules and the Constitution, the Forward Plan sets out key decisions which the Council plans to take in the next four months.
+A key decision is one which would result in expenditure or savings in excess of 50,000 pounds or which is significant in terms of its effects on communities living or working in two or more wards.
 The Forward plan sets out the date/period within which the decision will be taken.
-The Forward Plan is published on a monthly basis.
+The Forward Plan is published and updated on a monthly basis.